norswap/autumn/doc/B4-custom-parsers.md

 custom parser exists so as to make for more meaningful errors/debugging, as well as to enable specialization using a [`ParserVisitor`] extension.

+- [`AbstractWrapper`] — a parser that will the match the same thing as a single sub-parser.
+Contrarily to `AbstractForwarding`, the whole parsing is not delegated to the child, so restrictions (usually context-sensitive ones) can be added.

 - [`AbstractPrimitive`] — a parser that does not have any sub-parsers, and so matches directly against the input.

 - [`AbstractChoice`] — a parser whose match will be the same as one of its sub-parsers.

-Why three classes instead of one?
+Why four classes instead of one?
 It has to do with the visitor pattern and the [`Parser#accept`] method.
 This is covered in more detail in [B6.
 Visiting Parsers & Walking The Parser Graph][B6], but we'll cover the basics here briefly.